BOOST YOUR SPOUSE'S SUPER AND REDUCE YOUR TAX

 Another option is to use a strategy known as ‘contribution splitting’.
 This is where you arrange with your super fund to split up to 85% of your previous financial year’s concessional contributions into your spouse’s super account.
 Concessional contributions include superannuation guarantee, salary sacrifice and personal deductible contributions, as well as certain other amounts.
 You must meet other eligibility criteria to qualify for the Government co-contribution or contribution splitting.
 Your financial adviser can help you determine whether either of these strategies suit your needs and circumstances.
 2 Includes assessable income, reportable fringe benefits and reportable employer super contributions.

-Important information and disclaimer This publication has been prepared by GWM Adviser Services Limited (ABN 96 002 071 749, AFSL 230692) (‘GWMAS’), a member of the National Australia Bank group of companies (‘NAB Group’), 105–153 Miller Street, North Sydney 2060.
+Source: This publication has been prepared by GWM Adviser Services Limited (ABN 96 002 071 749, AFSL 230692) (‘GWMAS’), a member of the National Australia Bank group of companies (‘NAB Group’), 105–153 Miller Street, North Sydney 2060.
 Any advice in this publication is of a general nature only and has not been tailored to your personal circumstances.
 Accordingly, reliance should not be placed on the information contained in this document as the basis for making any financial investment, insurance or other decision.
 Please seek personal advice prior to acting on this information.
 Information in this publication is accurate as at 1 March 2018.
 While it is believed the information is accurate and reliable, the accuracy of that information is not guaranteed in any way.
 Opinions constitute our judgement at the time of issue and are subject to change.
 Neither GWMAS nor any member of the NAB Group, nor their employees or directors give any warranty of accuracy, accept any responsibility for errors or omissions in this document.
 The case study in this publication is for illustration purposes only.
 Any general tax information provided in this publication is intended as a guide only and is based on our general understanding of taxation laws.
 It is not intended to be a substitute for specialised taxation advice or an assessment of your liabilities, obligations or claim entitlements that arise, or could arise, under taxation law, and we recommend you consult with a registered tax agent.